 The government’s new watchdog, the Consumer Financial Protection Bureau (CFPB), is closely examining the practices of payday lenders, and is expected to keep a sharp eye on any bank that offers a similar product.

 This is likely why scrutinizing payday lenders is a top priority for the CFPB.
-Moreover, more and more consumers – not knowing where else to turn – may be reaching out to their state Better Business Bureaus (BBB) with complaints.
+Moreover, more and more consumers – not knowing where else to turn – may be reaching out to the CFPB or the internet with complaints.